 How to watch the 2022 AFL Grand Final

-The 2021 AFL Grand Final will see the Melbourne Demons take on the Western Bulldogs at Optus Stadium in Perth on Saturday, September 25, with kickoff at 7:15pm (AEST).
+The 2022 AFL Grand Final will take place on September 24, with kickoff generally starting in the early afternoon, although more information will be available closer to the game.
 Channel 7 will have the live broadcast, while you’ll be able to catch a full on-demand replay from Kayo once the final whistle blows, ideal for when you can’t make it to the couch in time.